satorici/satori-docs/satori_help/docs/getting-started/install.md

 # Install

 We offer various installation options and integrations to fit your development workflow.
 You can connect Satori via CLI, which can be installed using pip, or integrate it with your [Github Application](../modes/ci/github.md).
 Additionally, we support integration with other CI/CD platforms such as  [Gitlab](../modes/ci/gitlab.md), [Jenkins](../modes/ci/jenkins.md), and [Github Actions](../modes/ci/action.md).
-To enhance your experience and better visualize of your test results, we provide ca user-friendly web interface <https://satori.ci>, to better visualize your test results.
+To enhance your experience and better visualize your test results, we provide ca user-friendly web interface <https://satori.ci>.

 ## Install Satori CI Github App